adaapp/sqa-nov-2021-team2/README.md

 ![alt text](https://cdn.glitch.com/9d50421d-0dee-4efc-8f0a-51d50515a54b%2Fteam2-logo.png?v=1561414377429)
-# sqa-nov-2021-team2
+# SQA-Nov-2021-Team2
 SQA module November 2021 - Team 2

 Within this project assignment, we are to present a simple but well-tested project.
 Our project is based around Ciphers, both encrypting and decrypting.
-With clear, testable logic involved with such a converter, we have proceeded with multiple ciphers, including Caesar, Vigenere & Keyword Cipher.
+With clear, testable logic involved with such a converter, we have proceeded with multiple ciphers, including Caesar & Vigenere.

 ## Live App:
 [Cipher App](https://cipher.kierancaruana.com/ "Cipher app")